 2. Browse abandonment – targets users who are browsing your products.
 The flow is sent to subscribers who view one or more products on the website but don’t start checkout.
 Its purpose is, again, to push the subscriber towards purchase by showing the products they viewed, communicating value, and giving discounts.

 Our article on browse abandonment is already in progress!
 We will replace this paragraph with a link once the post is published.

 3. Abandoned cart – next comes the flow, used by nearly every online store.
-It is a very bad idea to not have it set up as it’s not only one of the most efficient in terms of revenue contribution but also very easy to create a basic version of it.
+It is a very bad idea not to have it set up as it’s not only one of the most efficient in terms of revenue contribution but also very easy to create a basic version of it.

 This is where you want to communicate the final words that will close the sale.
-Think of handling objections, handling trust issues, reminding about the benefits of your product, or simply reminding them about what they left behind.
+Think of handling objections, handling trust issues, reminding them about the benefits of your product, or simply reminding them about what they left behind.

 Expect our article on abandoned cart flows in the coming weeks!
 It will not only involve general instructions but also suggest strategies, give technical guidance for Klaviyo + give some great template examples!

 4. Post-purchase – the most important flow for customer experience.
 As the name says, the flow is sent after purchase.
 Although the flow is rarely in the top 3 most profitable ones, it is incredibly important for your brand as the emails inside almost always have very high open rates.
 This is where you want to focus on showing gratitude, decreasing buyer remorse, building loyalty, cross-selling, referral asking, replenishment…everything you want to say to your paying customers at a certain point.

 Stay tuned for our post on post-purchase flows!